remindmodel/remind/tutorials/w2025-2_instructions.md

 REMIND requires some auxiliary software to run.
 Please make sure you have the following software installed on your system.
 To ensure interoperability with REMIND, the version of the software should match the versions given in the list below. *Note*: an `X` in a version string denotes a wildcard that can be any number:

+- A shell program: We run
+    - To ease debugging efforts, we recommend using a dedicated shell programm instead of using the integrated shell of an development environment
+    - *for Windows* we highly recommend the use of `PowerShell`.
+Comes with any current Windows installation and provides a much better experience than the.
+To start it, press the <kbd>⌘ Win</kbd> key and type `PowerShell`
+    - *for Linux* we recommend `bash`
 - `GAMS` (version `51.X`) from [here](https://www.gams.com/51/)
     - *Note*: GAMS is proprietary software and requires a license key to run.
 In case you do not already have a GAMS license, we can provide you with a temporary one.
 Please refer to the [GAMS license](#gams-license) section below.
 - `R` (version `4.3.X`):